 Psychedelics as a Tool for Global Change

 As Shane’s sauna session winds down (there’s still Friday afternoon to tackle before the week is done), our focus turns to the bigger picture.
 Ultimately, MUD\WTR’s position on psychedelics is just one part of a larger vision.
 Unhealthy minds are causing a cascade of societal problems down the line.
-Our support of MAPS is not just a case of “let’s bring psychedelics to the masses.”
-The nonprofit is working to treat the root problems we have as a society using these tools, and not sticking Band-Aids over the surface issues.
+Our support of organizations like the Multidisciplinary Association of Psychedelic Studies (MAPS) and UC Berkeley Center for the Science of Psychedelics (BCSP) is not just a case of “let’s bring psychedelics to the masses.”
+These groups are working to treat the root problems we have as a society using these tools, and not sticking Band-Aids over the surface issues.
 When it comes down to it, that’s what MUD\WTR is here to do: Tackle the root of the problem.
 And the root of the problem is that we’re all suffering from unhealthy minds.

 “When we look at society, we look at things like pollution, or the environmental crisis, the financial crisis, food disparities,” Shane considers, “these are issues of a diseased or disordered mind.
 You don’t have to be diagnosed with schizophrenia to suffer from a mental illness.
 You just have to be not fully connected.

 “If we align our company with improving mental health as a whole, to me, we’re contributing to everything else.
 If our culture has a healthy mind, all of these other problems start to take care of themselves.”